JamesGallicchio/verus-lean/docs/dalek-benchmark-gaps.md

 Re-validated 2026-06-15 on `Strata` branch `pr/casts-boole` @ `fff49d4e3` (the
-StrataBoole type-arg read-back fix below is carried in the working tree): the working-suite gate holds 43 ✅ / 2 skips / 1 fail (`crypto_noref`), and every B1–B5 type-check / generation state below reproduces.
+StrataBoole type-arg read-back fix below is carried in the working tree): the working-suite gate holds 46 ✅ / 2 skips / 1 fail (`crypto_noref`), and every B1–B5 type-check / generation state below reproduces.

-2026-06-14: **B5 now type-checks** — the trait associated-type projection blocker is resolved in the translator (fixed-bugs table). `check_working_tests.sh` (`SKIP_STRATA_VERIFY=1`) still reports "Generation: all working tests passed"; the Strata type-check of `b1_minimal` / `b1_boundary_proved` is unchanged (the resolution map is empty for every non-B5 test, so their output is byte-identical).
+2026-06-14: **B5 now type-checks** — the trait associated-type projection blocker is resolved in the translator (fixed-bugs table). `check_working_tests.sh` (`SKIP_STRATA_VERIFY=1`) still reports "Generation: all working tests passed"; the Strata type-check of `b1_minimal` / `b1_boundary_proved` is unchanged.
+The resolution map also applies to existing `View::V` / `DeepView::V` projections in the BST-map and exec-spec examples; those remained stable in the all-suites refresh.
 B5 verification now reaches cvc5 and confirms the operator-dispatch faithfulness gap in the open-gaps B5 row.